-Who What they do How to contact them Medical Oncologist Radiation Oncologist Your primary cancer doctor Works with you to decide which cancer treatments are best for you Will meet with you throughout your cancer treatments and follow-up care Provides consultation to decide with you if radiation will be part of your treatment plan Orders and arranges radiation therapy if needed and arranges follow -up Monday - Friday 8:30AM - 4:30PM 905-682-6451, Press #2 Monday - Friday 8:30AM - 4:30PM 905-682-6451, Press #1 Primary Care Registered Nurses Systemic Therapy Suite Registered Nurses appointments to assess effectiveness Nursing assessment Provides ongoing health teaching about treatment, managing symptoms and telephone support Nursing assessment Administer systemic therapies (eg. chemotherapy, immunotherapy) Health teaching and symptom Monday - Friday 8:30AM - 4:30PM 905-682-6451, Radiation - Press #1 Medical oncology - Press #2 These nurses support you in the systemic therapy suite during your treatment.
-Palliative Clinical Specialist Radiation Therapist management Triage Palliative Radiation Therapy referrals Palliative Patient Assessments & Treatment Planning Coordinates many programs within the radiation therapy department Monday - Friday 8:30AM - 4:30PM 905-682-6451, Press #1 Radiation Therapists Use CT scan to plan your radiation therapy Set up and administer radiation treatment, and monitor side effects of treatment You will see a Radiation Therapist each time you receive radiation therapy Oncology Pharmacist Verifies orders for treatments Provides teaching on how to take anticancer medications and safe handling Works in clinic with Oncology Team.
+Who What they do How to contact them Medical - Your primary cancer doctor Monday - Friday Oncologist Works with you to decide which cancer treatments are best for you Will meet with you throughout your cancer treatments and follow-up care 8:30AM - 4:30PM 905-682-6451, Press #2 Radiation Oncologist Provides consultation to decide with you if radiation will be part of your treatment plan Orders and arranges radiation therapy if needed and arranges follow -up appointments to assess effectiveness Monday - Friday 8:30AM - 4:30PM 905-682-6451, Press #1 Primary Care Registered Nurses (Clinic & Radiation) Nursing assessment Provides ongoing health teaching about treatment, managing symptoms and telephone support Monday - Friday 8:30AM - 4:30PM 905-682-6451, Press #2 Systemic Therapy Suite Registered Nurses Nursing assessment Administer systemic therapies (eg. chemotherapy, immunotherapy) Health teaching and symptom management These nurses support you in the systemic therapy suite during your treatment.
+Palliative Clinical Specialist Radiation Therapist Triage Palliative Radiation Therapy Referrals Palliative Patient Assessments &amp; Treatment Planning Coordinates many programs within the radiation therapy department 905-378-4647 ext.
+49275 Radiation Therapists Use CT scan to plan your radiation therapy Set up and administer radiation treatment, and monitor side effects of treatment You will see a Radiation Therapist each time you receive radiation therapy Oncology Pharmacist Verifies orders for treatments Provides teaching on how to take anti- cancer medications and safe handling Works in clinic with Oncology Team.
 Will contact you if needed.